This article is for admins of professional plans.

 - A red shield indicates weak password security

-You can now automatically notify members of your Dashlane plan about cybersecurity risks with Slack Nudges.
-If a member has one or more compromised, weak, or reused passwords, Dashlane automatically sends a Slack message encouraging them to create more secure, unique passwords.
+You can now automatically notify members of your Dashlane plan about cybersecurity risks with Credential Risk AlertsRisk Notifications.
+If a member has one or more compromised, weak, or reused passwords, Dashlane automatically sends a Slack or in-browser message encouraging them to create more secure, unique passwords.

 More about managing your organization's overall security score